DeannaCarina/BCAwareness/README.md

 Throughout the site, we have tried to stay fairly gender neutral with the colour scheme, showing different elements in pink as well as a grey-blue colour.
 The universal symbol for breast cancer awareness is a pink ribbon, and the main demographic of users to the site will be female, so it made sense to us to have elements that are pink in majority.
 However, for elements such as the nav bar and footer we have chosen a more gender-neutral grey-blue, as (although it is rare) there are cases of male breast cancer and breast cancers in people who have transitioned from the gender they were assigned at birth.
 We have found these colour to be soft and none-offensive as well highly contrastable to the text that overlays them.

 #### Icons
 <em>The Breast Review</em> logo was handmade by the team "Mammary Mates" during the website development process.
 We felt this was a very important aspect to get done quickly as this would give us a feel for how the website would take shape.
 The logo itself consists of the website's brand letters (TBR) as well as a graphic of a hand underneath a curve - to represent a breast.
 The logo follows the colour scheme of the website and gives an obvious feel as to the content of the website.
+The logos on support.html for the contact cards were taken from the websites that the cards represent.

 #### Images (if used)
 All images on the website were taken from pixabay, except for the images of the individual's who's stories are on the home page - these come from the stories that are available online via the links that are available in the story excerpts.

 #### Videos (if used)
-The background videos used in index.html have been taken from an open source website called Mixkit.
+The background videos used in index.html have been taken from an open source websites, one called Mixkit and the other called pexels.
 We stored these in an online media content store (cloudinary) to ensure quick load times.
 The breast checking video came from youtube and can be found <a href="https://www.youtube.com/watch?v=lvOp16CbWwg&t=1s" target="_blank">HERE</a>

 ## Technologies